Military Law Issues

 Municipal Liability/ Sovereign Immunity: 2 years for claims against state, requires written notice to State Appeal Board within those 2 years.
 Suits against state of Iowa not barred, but notice of claim must be given in 2 years.

 Minors: Except for medical malpractice, minors have one year from their 18th birthday to file suit.
-The action is tolled (stopping the running of the statute of limitations) during this period until the minor is one year older than the age of majority (currently age 18).
-Iowa Code § 614.8 (2009).
+The action is tolled (stopping the running of the statute of limitations) during this period until the minor is age 18.
+Iowa Code 614.8.

 Debt Collection: Even though the statute of limitations has run on a debt, you are still legally responsible for the debt.
 However, the collector or creditor can no longer utilize the court system to collect the debt if the affirmative defense is used that the statute of limitations has run.
 Creditors can still file a lawsuit after the statute of limitations has run, and debt collectors can still try to collect a debt after the statute has run.
 If a suit has been filed, contact an attorney to answer with the proper defense.
 Do not ignore a court notice, just because a debt is time barred, or a default judgment will be issued and you will be liable for the judgment.
 A debt collector, however, cannot threaten to sue on a time barred account, but can request payment.
 Fair Debt Collection Act.
 You can still voluntarily pay the debt.
 Also, do not confuse the statute of limitations with the length of time a debt may be reported to a credit bureau.
 Debts can remain on your credit report for 7 years, even though the statute of limitations has run on legal remedies for the debt.